 Publishing a book can feel like a monumental task, especially when you do it on your own.
-There’s a whole world of design choices, marketing strategies, and printing options that you need to navigate before your book finds its audience.
+You need to navigate a whole world of design choices, marketing strategies, and printing options before your book finds its audience.
 Count on Palmetto Publishing to guide you along the way.

 You (presumably) want to write a book.
 Why?
 What kind of book do you want to create?
 Even if you already have a clear vision, let yourself dwell in the idea space and brainstorm for a while.
 Think about possible directions or related subjects to cover.